 - Trigger workflows through Zapier and the MobileMonkey API

 Not sold on SMS marketing chatbot examples?
 Check out these 60 SMS marketing statistics, and you’ll quickly change your mind.

 It’s no secret that email lists and contacts are great ways to grow your business.

 But reaching prospects and actually engaging with them is hard work.

-As organic reach declines on the platform, building an audience by posting organically is getting more and more difficult.
+As organic reach declines on platforms like Facebook, building an audience by posting organically is getting more and more difficult.

 So, what’s next to grow your business?

-Follow these 13 different bot examples to start growing your business through surveys, personalization, drip campaigns, and more — all without lifting a finger.
+Follow these 17 different chatbot examples to start growing your business through surveys, personalization, drip campaigns, and more — all without lifting a finger.